robertkirkman/sm64ex-bbb-doc/README.md

 # make install
 ```

-15. Download the Super Mario 64 PC port and place your Super Mario 64 ROM in the repository root directory, replacing `baserom.us.z64` with your localization's filename:
+15. Download the Super Mario 64 PC port and place your Super Mario 64 ROM in the repository root directory, replacing `baserom.us.z64` with your ROM's filename (any localization):

 >NOTE: For information on how to obtain a Super Mario 64 ROM, see here: https://github.com/sanni/cartreader